epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 * Verbal or written warnings.
 * Temporary or permanent bans from specific spaces or events.
-* In the event that any violations exist in social media, online forums or Github repositories information will be removed.
+* If any violations are found on social media, online forums, or Github repositories, the relevant information will be removed.
-* We aim to implement resolutions as quickly as possible while maintaining transparency and fairness.
+* Quickly implement resolutions while maintaining transparency and fairness.

 If you anticipate concerns about attending an event or joining a community space, we can take steps to ensure your safety, including: